msauterey/Machine-Learning-in-Matlab/Linear Regression/readme.md

 Implementation of linear regression with one variable to predict profits for a food truck given data for profits and populations from different cities.

+The objective of linear regression is to minimize the cost function

+where the hypothesis h(x) is given by the simple linear model

+Thetas are the parameters of our model which are used to minimize the cost function J. This is done using the batch gradient descent algorithm where each iteration performs the update

+With each step of gradient descent, the parameters Thetas come closer to the optimal values that will achieve the lowest cost J.

 Plot of the data and fitted linear regression line for one independent variable.
 ![linearreg1](https://user-images.githubusercontent.com/29837880/31135771-0312f098-a834-11e7-9755-71598eaffe5b.png)